This is how Putin and Erdogan have redrawn northeastern Syria

 Breaking News Emails

-LONDON — Russia’s Vladimir Putin and Turkish President Recep Tayyip Erdogan spent hours poring over maps of Syria in the Black Sea resort of Sochi on Tuesday, carving up Syrian territory into different geopolitical spheres of influence.
+LONDON — Russian President Vladimir Putin and Turkish President Recep Tayyip Erdogan spent hours poring over maps of Syria in the Black Sea resort of Sochi on Tuesday, carving up Syrian territory into different geopolitical spheres of influence.

-The deal came as the five-day pause in fighting brokered by the U.S. expired — but Turkey now says the deal means hostilities need not resume.
+The deal came as the five-day pause in fighting brokered by the United States expired — but Turkey now says the deal means hostilities need not resume.

 Syrian Kurds, America's erstwhile allies, were left waiting to hear the news of their fate from the meeting.

 It’s another blow for Syrian Kurds who want greater self-rule and who had largely managed to achieve this during Syria’s eight-year civil war.
 Before the Oct.
 9 invasion, the Kurds controlled about a quarter of the country — an area rich in oil, water and agriculture.
-It represented the largest chunk of Syria not controlled by the Assad regime.
+It represented the largest chunk of Syria not controlled by the regime of President Bashar al-Assad.

 Kurdish Syrian Democratic Forces have yet to officially respond to the deal.

-Tens of thousands of civilians — including 80,000 children — have so far been forced to flee their homes in the fighting, according to the U.N.
-Many have headed further south, deeper into Syrian territory while some thousands have also fled east crossing into Iraq.
+Tens of thousands of civilians — including 80,000 children — have so far been forced to flee their homes in the fighting, according to the United Nations.
+Many have headed farther south, deeper into Syrian territory while some thousands have also fled east crossing into Iraq.

 His government will be able to extend its control to parts of the Turkish border region, a feat that just weeks ago seemed far-fetched.